Can a particle moves zigzag in time?

 The expression \eqref{Kaf2} is the standard form for the quantum transition amplitude for a particle moving ''clockwise'' in the ordinary time regime.
 The part containing the reverse motion completely disappears, regardless of the potential shape and the duration of the time interval.

-At first glance, the time zigzags must be strongly suppressed or equals zero.
 The discussion above shows that the reverse motion is feasible, but utterly unobservable.
 This conclusion is the result of calculations based on the standard quantum mechanics.
 The application of this method to Lagrangians containing higher derivatives is not so obvious and deserves further discussion.